microsoft/CNTK/README.md

 *2016-04-12.* Added support for ND convolution and ND pooling and CPU support for `cudnn` layout in convolution, pooling and batch normalization nodes.
 Read [documentation](https://github.com/Microsoft/CNTK/wiki/Full-NDL-Function-Reference) on convolution, pooling and batch normalization nodes.

-*2016-04-05.* CUDA7.5 support for Windows Build: Windows project files have been updated to automatically utilize CUDA 7.5 if present

 See [all news](https://github.com/Microsoft/CNTK/wiki/News).